vahid-almasi/respond/README.md

 ``` php
 Respond::validationErrors( $data );
 ```

-**Note:** If you use laravel FormRequest,to prevnet iteration, we recommond try this method in App\Http\Request.php and override response method of Illuminate FormRequest
+**Note:** If you use Laravel FormRequest, to prevent iteration, we recommend try this method in App\Http\Request.php and override response method of Illuminate FormRequest

 ###customization

 Set custom message for methods is like this:
 ``` php
 Respond::notFound( 'Leave it empty or enter your custom message here' );